Coin valuation: a reader asks...

 If you don’t want to do the work involved in disposing of the collection yourself you could always give the bottle to charity and let it make some money from a sale.

-You will find lots of useful information about the value of old coins and links to other helpful sites and publications here coins-of-the-uk.co.uk.
+You will find lots of useful information about the value of old coins and links to other helpful sites and publications at Coins of the UK.

 What to do if you have a valuable coin

-If you think you have found a valuable coin in the collection, you could try contacting these coin dealers for more advice: Spink - spink.com - or Baldwins - baldwin.co.uk (both in London), or R. Ingram Coins - ringramcoins.com (of Southampton).
+If you think you have found a valuable coin in the collection, you could try contacting these coin dealers for more advice: Spink or Baldwin's (both in London), or R. Ingram Coins of Southampton.

-There’s also a directory of coin dealers on the British Numismatic Trade Association (bnta.net) site, and at Numis - numis.co.uk - which can help you find one near you.
+There’s also a directory of coin dealers on the British Numismatic Trade Association site.